kyle-litton/RedditFy/README.md

 Daily Updated Spotify playlist for music subreddits.

-~~This was done using a combination of the BeautifulSoup4 library, as well as Spotipy library.~~ _This has been replaced with some cleaner code rather than scraping reddit_
+~~This was done using a combination of the BeautifulSoup4 library, as well as Spotipy library.~~ _This has been replaced with PRAW for some cleaner code rather than scraping reddit_

-#How to Setup
+# How to Setup

 - Rename 'my-login-template.ini' to 'mylogin.ini' and then fill out the config file with the appropriate info